 Are you disposing of your confidential material responsibly?

 Confidential information is everywhere.
 It comes through our doors every morning.
 It gets stuffed into overfilled filing cabinets and desk drawers.
-In some cases, it even gets put into boxes and ends up gathering a shroud of dust, untouched in lofts and garages.
+In some cases, it even gets put into boxes and ends up gathering dust, untouched in lofts and garages.
 Even worse, it ends up in general waste bins!

 If you are using a rubbish removal company or skip to get rid of a large amount of household, garden or building waste and are considering throwing a few boxes of old paperwork in with the mix, we would strongly advise against it.
 A single piece of paper disposed of incorrectly could be all it takes to put yourself at risk of fraud.